Chathuwa-67/CodeAlpha_real-time-collaborative-editing-tool-/README.md

 This special code editor uses VS code theme using Monaco editor libraries

 # Instruction (You can use CMD or VS code terminal)
-1. Navigate to Your Project Directory: cd/'Your_directory_name'
+1. Navigate to Your Project Directory:s
+      cd/'Your_directory_name'
 2. Dependency Installation
       -- npm install